-A defined group of individuals that includes, at a minimum, the child and their family, or healthcare decision maker.
-A behavioral health representative, and any individuals important in the child's life that are identified and invited to participate by the child and family.
-This may include teachers, extended family members, friends, family support partners, healthcare providers, coaches, and community resource providers, representatives from churches, synagogues, or mosques, agents from other service systems like (DCS) Department of Child Safety or the Division of Developmental Disabilities (DDD).
-The size, scope, and intensity of involvement of the team members are determined by the objectives established for the child, the needs of the family in providing for the child, and by who is needed to develop an effective service plan, and can therefore expand and Contract as necessary to be successful on behalf of the child.
+A defined group of individuals that includes, at a minimum, the child and their family, or healthcare decision maker, a behavioral health representative, and any individuals important in the child's life who are identified and invited to participate by the child and family.
+This may include teachers, extended family members, friends, family support partners, healthcare providers, coaches and community resource providers, representatives from churches, temples, synagogues, mosques, or other places of worship/faith, agents from other service systems like the Department of Child Safety (DCS) or the Division of Developmental Disabilities (DDD).
+The size, scope, and intensity of involvement of the team members are determined by the objectives established for the child, the needs of the family in providing for the child, and by who is needed to develop an effective service plan and can therefore expand and contract as necessary to be successful on behalf of the child.